 Things impossible in Shopify, even if you squeeze the plugins to the max, are just “business as usual” with Salesforce Commerce Cloud.

 Today, let’s imagine some advertising campaigns that someone who wants to stretch Salesforce Commerce Cloud to the limits could make happen.
-Most of these are easily do-able “out of the box,” and some require some of the custom work on top of SFCC that SFCC is just waiting to be used for.
+Most of these are easily doable “out of the box”, and some require custom work on top of SFCC that SFCC is just waiting to be used for.

-#2 – Let’s say, when a previous client returns to your site, you can calculate if more than 83% of the products he has bought have been primarily red in color, then you can show him lots of red products.
+#2 – Perhaps, when a previous client returns to your site, and you can calculate that more than 83% of the products he has bought have been primarily red in color, then you can show him lots of red products.
 Yup, you can do that with Salesforce Commerce Cloud.

-#3 – If you take out a Facebook marketing campaign only towards people who have an upcoming birthday.
-When one of these people comes to the site, the software will know they came from this campaign and thus their birthday is upcoming – so you can show them happy birthday discounts and sales.
-Salesforce Commerce Cloud can do this, no problem; just don’t forget to have your Facebook ads send in the right parameters.
+#3 – You can take out a Facebook marketing campaign only towards people who have an upcoming birthday.
+When one of these people comes to the site, the software will know they came from this campaign and thus their birthday is upcoming — so you can show them “happy birthday” discounts and sales.
+Salesforce Commerce Cloud can do this, no problem; just don’t forget to have your Facebook ads sent in the right parameters.

 #4 – When someone purchases your product, you can add in a new field that’s required, a date that is special to them.
 They can then label what that date is for.
 Then, when that date is approaching, you can send them reminders and discounts for that special date.
 (I will always remember August 6th, 2012, the day Carol, my beloved pet snail, passed away.)
 No problem at all for SFCC, although of course, being a unique feature, it requires a small code change.